MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-iframe-optimization.md

 # Optimize iFrames in SharePoint Online modern portal and classic publishing site pages

 iFrames can be useful for previewing rich content such as videos or other media.
-However, because iFrames load a separate page within the SharePoint site page, content loaded in the iFrame could contain large images, videos or other elements that can contribute to overall page load times.
+However, because iFrames load a separate page within the SharePoint site page, content loaded in the iFrame could contain large images, videos or other elements that can contribute to overall page load times and that you cannot control on the page.
 This article will help you understand how to determine how iFrames in your pages affect user perceived latency, and how to remediate common issues.

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).